 For a non-custodial parent who seeks to prevent the custodial parent from moving the child out of state to obtain a hearing contesting the move, the non-custodial parent must show specific harm to the interests of the child, not just difficulty in visiting the child or generalized harm occurring in the state where the move will occur.

-A mother who received sole legal and physical custody of her son, Cameron, in the divorce judgment wanted to move to Nevada and relocate the son's residence.
+A mother who received sole legal and physical child custody of her son, Cameron, in the divorce judgment wanted to move to Nevada and relocate the son's residence.
 The father, who was the non-custodial parent, opposed the move to another state and asked the court to hold a hearing to re-evaluate the custody order.

 The mother, decided to attempt to relocate with her second husband, two other children and Cameron, age 12, because her new husband received a job offer in Nevada.
-The father attempted to prevent them from moving away on the basis that it would cause detriment to Cameron because Nevada had poor education and high crime rates in general.
+The father's family law lawyer attempted to prevent them from moving away on the basis that it would cause detriment to Cameron because Nevada had poor education and high crime rates in general.
 The family law court denied the father's divorce lawyer's request to restrain the relocation of their son.

-In the family law trial, the father's divorce lawyer's argued that moving Cameron should be prevented from "if it would prejudice the rights or the welfare of the child."
+In the family law trial, the father's divorce lawyer argued that moving Cameron should be prevented "if it would prejudice the rights or the welfare of the child."
 However, the father was only prepared to offer evidence about poor education and high crime rates in Nevada, generally.
 The family law court denied the father's divorce lawyer's request, stating that given there was a final custody order in place the father was required to assert specific detriment to the child because of the move.
-The detriment has to be more than showing a child will be disoriented by the move.
-The court granted the father's divorce lawyer a hearing on visitation and established a modified visitation schedule but did not grant the father a hearing on custody itself because he failed to show a non-abstract detriment.
+The detriment has to be more than just showing a child will be disoriented by the move.
+The court granted the father's divorce lawyer a hearing and established a modified visitation schedule but did not grant the father a hearing on custody itself because he failed to show a non-abstract detriment.